 Austrian Academy of Sciences, Co-chair, Joint ICA/IGU Commission on Toponymy

-Shakespeare’s Comedies, An Introduction to Literary Onomastics presents a comprehensive study of names in Shakespeare’s comedies.
+'Names as Metaphors in Shakespeare’s Comedies' presents a comprehensive study of names in Shakespeare’s comedies.
 Although names are used in daily speech as simple designators, often with minimal regard for semantic or phonological suggestiveness, their coinage is always based on analogy.
 They are words (i.e., signs) borrowed from previous referents and contexts, and applied to new referents.
 Thus, in the literary use of language, names are figurative inventions and have measurable thematic significance: they evoke an association of attributes between two or more referents, contextualize each work of literature within its time, and reflect the artistic development of the writer.

 In the introduction, Smith describes the literary use of names as creative choices that show the indebtedness of authors to previous literature, as well as their imaginative descriptions (etymologically and phonologically) of memorable character types, and their references to cultural phenomena that make their names meaningful to their contemporary readers and audience.
 This book presents fourteen essays demonstrating the analytical models explained in the introduction.
 These essays focus on Shakespeare’s comedies as presented in the First Folio.
 They do not follow the chronological order of their composition; instead, the individual essays give special attention to differences between the plays that suggest Shakespeare’s artistic development, including the varied sources of his borrowings, the differences between his etymological and phonological coinages, the frequency and types of his topical references, and his use of epithets and generics.